Why Your Brain Creates Obstacles to Your Own Goals

 - Exercising regularly = physical effort

-This is where things get tricky: the bigger or more meaningful the goal, the more likely it is to introduce uncertainty or discomfort at the start — which means it can also produce stronger internal resistance.
+The bigger or more meaningful the goal, the more uncertainty or discomfort it can create at the beginning — which can also increase internal resistance.

 The Conflict Between Two Systems: Survival vs Growth